Sunrise-Robotics/abb_ros2/README.md

 [14:51:33.971154327] (+0.000005466) sunrise-rtc hardware_interface:read_end: { cpu_id = 0 }, { vpid = 1519705, procname = "ros2_control_no", vtid = 1519779 }, { if_name = "ABBMultiInterfaceHardwareBig" }
 ```

-In this example we have two controllers, `ABBMultiInterfaceHardwareSmall` and `ABBMultiInterfaceHardwareBig`.
+In this example we have two controllers; `ABBMultiInterfaceHardwareSmall` and `ABBMultiInterfaceHardwareBig`.
 The events `write_start`, `write_end`, `read_start`, and `read_end` events are logged for both controllers.

 # Little bit of help with setting up tracing dependencies